 About Author

-Kenny is a Staff Writer at Mattress Clarity, where he reviews mattresses, bedding, and sleep accessories to help you skip the guesswork and enjoy a restful night’s sleep.
+Kenny is a certified sleep science coach and staff writer at Mattress Clarity, where he reviews mattresses, bedding, and sleep accessories to help you skip the guesswork and enjoy a restful nightโs sleep.
+Heโs been featured as a sleep expert in publications such as Livingetc and U.S. News & World Report.
 As a natural tinkerer, he enjoys getting hands-on with each product to determine if it truly makes a difference in sleep quality.
-When he’s not testing out mattresses and other sleep products, you can find him hiking, biking, or trying out new local eats.
+When heโs not testing out mattresses and other sleep products, you can find him hiking, biking, or trying out new local eats.